drwetter/testssl.sh/Readme.md

 #### Docker

 Testssl.sh has minimal requirements.
 As stated you don't have to install or build anything.
 You can just run it from the pulled/cloned directory.
-Still if you don't want to pull the github repo to your directory of choice you can pull a container from dockerhub and run it:
+Still if you don't want to pull the GitHub repo to your directory of choice you can pull a container from dockerhub and run it:

 ```
 docker run --rm -ti  drwetter/testssl.sh <your_cmd_line>